blackchapel/car-recommendation-system/README.md

 The application leverages Word Embeddings to analyze user search queries, enabling the recommendation of further similar cars.
 Upon completing the questionnaire, K-means clustering is utilized to tailor recommendations.
 Ratings provided by users inform the Matrix Factorization model, facilitating precise recommendations based on user preferences.

 This succinct description encapsulates the key functionalities and security measures of the web application.

+Here is a [user](https://scribehow.com/shared/Car_Recommendation_System__User_Guide__KPt1ANuRSMGKi94smtgc7w) guide to help you navigate the website when you run it locally.
+If the previous link is not accessbile please try this [link](https://drive.google.com/drive/folders/1VXOD2936EEysTPvPm6W62-VjFVfpL9RX?usp=sharing).

 ## Screenshots